FDA commissioner says e-cigarettes are an “epidemic” among teenagers and wants manufacturers to come up with a plan.

 Francis Leslie, a professor of pharmacology at the University of California Irvine, has studied the effects of nicotine on adolescent brains through animal models for many years.
 She says e-cigarettes are a worrisome trend.

-“Our animal data actually seems to track fairly well with human epidemiological data that shows that the to the negative effects of nicotine, and we’ve been studying what those effects are and what the mechanisms are for a number of years,” Leslie told Healthline.
+“Our animal data actually seems to track fairly well with human epidemiological data that shows that the

 One of the main conclusions from Leslie and her fellow researchers is that nicotine use among adolescents can enhance the rewarding effects of other drugs, particularly cocaine.